Simi Valley Town Center

-Simi Valley Town Center is a lifestyle center in Simi Valley, California, United States, located off California State Route 118 between First Street and Erringer Road.
+Simi Valley Town Center is an outdoor shopping mall in Simi Valley, California, United States, located off California State Route 118 between First Street and Erringer Road.
 It is owned by San Mateo, California-based commercial real estate developer SteelWave and Los Angeles-based Steerpoint Capital.
 The center is managed by Spinoso Real Estate Group.

 The center features California Pizza Kitchen, Five Below, Marshalls, Studio Movie Grill, and Ulta Beauty as major tenants.
 It was last anchored by Macy's, which shuttered its Men's and Home store in 2017 and its main store in 2024.

 History

 Simi Valley Town Center opened in 2005 with 120 tenants, anchored by Macy's and Robinsons-May.
 The latter was short-lived as it was converted into a Macy's Men's and Home store on September 9, 2006, as part of the acquisition of Robinsons-May's parent company, The May Department Stores Company, by Federated Department Stores, Inc. (Macy's parent company, which is now Macy's, Inc.) in 2005.
 The complex was designed by the architectural firm F+A Architects to resemble a hillside Italian village.
 It was originally owned and operated by Forest City Enterprises.

 In 2010, the center was sold to Alberta Development Partners and Walton Street Capital.

 The center is home to KWSV-LP, a non-commercial low-power FM radio station known as "99.1 The Ranch" that launched in 2015 with a country music format.

 The center is also home of the Skateboarding Hall of Fame Museum.